articles

 – DO rest, rest, rest

+I didn’t do Chinese labor confinement in the traditional sense.
 I ate plenty of warm dishes and rested when I had time to do so.
-I fully took care of my baby son though, so I didn’t get as much rest as I would have needed, but that is just how things are with a newborn.
-With wounds still to heal, I didn’t feel like walking too much in these first 30 days.
+I fully took care of my baby son, though, so I didn’t get as much rest as I would have needed, but that’s just how things are with a newborn.
+With wounds still to heal, I didn’t feel like walking too much during these first 30 days.

 I washed my hair, but not in the first days after delivery.
-About a week after giving birth, I started to take showers again, but I made sure to dry my hair right afterwards.
+About a week after giving birth, I started to take showers again, but I made sure to dry my hair right afterward.
 Taking a bath isn’t recommended in Austria in the first few weeks after childbirth either, and I waited for my first bath until about 2 months after giving birth.

 Have you ever heard of Chinese postpartum practices?